pasindud/php-extension-st-snippets/README.md

 # php-extension-st-snippets

-Has some PHP internal snippets to deal with arrays.
+Has some PHP internal snippets to deal with arrays for Sublime Text.